NC0DER/DoublyLinkedList/README.md

 # DoublyLinkedList
-A Doubly Linked List Library made with templates, smart pointers, std::containers and other C++11 and later version's coding conventions.
+A Doubly Linked List Library made with templates, smart pointers, std::containers and other C++14, C++11 coding conventions.
 Features a main.cpp for testing the effect of the methods described below.
 If you like to give it a try you can just simply include `LinkedList.h` to your project.